-Documents intimidate many of us, especially anything as official and legally binding as an insurance policy.
+Documents intimidate many of us, especially an official and legally binding one like an insurance policy.
 More often than not, we just trust our agents to fill us in on all the important details of our plan, and if we’re not satisfied with the explanation, we just don’t purchase it at all.

 For all intents and purposes, you may refer to annuities as a sort of retirement fund.
 It is a chunk of money you set aside with the help of your insurance provider so you can have a steady source of income later on in life.
 Annuities work when you have a sizable amount that you feel you can live without for now, that it can be stashed away for a long time and it won’t impact your current financial setup.
 The amount of money you get in the future may vary depending on the type of plan you get (fixed or variable) and the prevailing interest rate.

 Some insurance plans offer dividends—yearly payments taken out of the insurance company’s profits and paid out to policyholders.
 This is a little extra income that you get for purchasing the plan.
 But dividends aren’t set in stone; there may be years when the insurance company will declare minimal profits or none at all.
 Still, if your plan offers dividends, it could greatly help in taking care of your premium, or you could even invest it in other insurance or investment products.
 Or spend it on things that you wisely postponed to get insurance.